Alan Lascelles: Career

-Lascelles returned to Britain and was appointed Assistant Private Secretary to Edward, Prince of Wales, in 1920, serving in that role until resigning in 1929, citing differences with the prince.
+Lascelles returned to Britain and was appointed Assistant Private Secretary to Edward, Prince of Wales in 1920, serving in that role until resigning in 1929, citing differences with the prince.
 From 1931 to 1935, he was Secretary to the Governor General of Canada, Vere Ponsonby, 9th Earl of Bessborough.

 Lascelles became the Assistant Private Secretary to George V in the latter months of 1935.
 When the Prince of Wales ascended the throne as Edward VIII on the death of George V in January 1936, Lascelles served briefly as the new King's Assistant Private Secretary, although he never saw the King during this phase.
 He soldiered on through Edward's short reign and the protracted crisis of the abdication in 1936.
 He was "deeply shocked" by the abdication, not dreaming until it was announced that it would happen, and the evening he heard of it "he was so stunned that he went out and walked 3 times round St James Park in the darkness, thinking of James II."
 Lascelles became Assistant Private Secretary to George VI, some time after the new king's accession.

-Lascelles was made a Knight Commander of the Royal Victorian Order (KCVO) by George VI during the 1939 royal tour of Canada and the United States, which he had helped to arrange and manage.
+Lascelles was made a Knight Commander of the Royal Victorian Order (KCVO) by George VI during the 1939 royal tour of Canada, which he had helped to arrange and manage.
 The title is an honour given as a personal gift by the sovereign and does not require political approval.
-He had been appointed a Companion of the Order of the Bath in 1937, was promoted to Knight Commander of the Order of the Bath in 1944 and to Knight Grand Cross on his retirement in 1953.
+He had been appointed a Companion of the Order of the Bath in 1937, was promoted to Knight Commander of the Order of the Bath in 1944, and to Knight Grand Cross on his retirement in 1953.
 He had been appointed a Member of the Royal Victorian Order in 1926, before his promotion to Knighthood in that Order in 1939.
 He was made a Companion of the Order of St Michael and St George in 1933.
 He was sworn of the Privy Council, entitling him to the prefix "Right Honourable", in 1943.